Coinsnap/Coinsnap-for-EasyDigitalDownloads/README.md

 * Updated BTCPay server events and webhook payload handler
 * Update: added convertation from SATS to BTC for BTCPay server.
 * Compatibility with Easy Digital Downloads 3.5.1 is tested.

+#### 1.1.1 :: 2025-09-21
+* Fixed: warnings in error log are handled
+* Updated webhook payload handler
+* Compatibility with Easy Digital Downloads 3.5.2 is tested.